digital-asset/docs.daml.com/docs/2.10.0/docs/json-api/index.rst

   two formats: ``#<package name>:<module>:<entity>`` or ``<package ID>:<module>:<entity>``.

-  The package name format works with the smart contract upgrading feature so that contracts with different package IDs but the same package name can be used in a uniform manner.
+  The package name format supports the smart contract upgrading feature, that contracts with different package IDs but the same package name can be used in a uniform manner.